The Gingham Girl

-The Gingham Girl is a 1927 American comedy film directed by David Kirkland and written by David Kirkland, Rex Taylor and Ewart Adamson.
+The Gingham Girl is a 1927 American silent comedy film directed by David Kirkland and written by David Kirkland, Rex Taylor and Ewart Adamson.
 It is based on the 1922 play The Gingham Girl by Daniel Kusell.
 The film stars Lois Wilson, George K. Arthur, Charles Crockett, Hazel Keener, Myrta Bonillas and Jerry Miley.
 The film was released on July 16, 1927, by Film Booking Offices of America.